Matt Nagy’s unsportsmanlike penalty reflects ongoing exasperation as Vikings beat Bears 17-9

 The criticisms of Bears coach Matt Nagy have been endless — and warranted — as his team has perpetually plunged to new lows.
-The exasperation has erupted in droning boos, fans at Soldier Field chanting for him to be fired and surely unspeakable insults barked at him as he has exited the northwest tunnel of the field.
+The exasperation has erupted in droning boos as fans at Soldier Field chant for him to be fired and likely bark unspeakable insults at him as he exits the northwest tunnel.

 To Nagy’s credit, he has remained remarkably composed through all of it, even when the hostility toward him spilled into his son’s high school football game with the opponent’s students taunting Nagy as he sat in the bleachers.

-The first sign that any of this is pushing Nagy to a breaking point came between the first and second quarters of the Bears’ 17-9 loss to the Vikings on Monday.
+The first sign that any of this is pushing Nagy to a breaking point came between the first and second quarters of the Bears’ 17-9 loss Monday to the Vikings.

 With about a minute left in the first quarter and his team down 7-0 in another feeble offensive performance, Nagy thought his defense had come up with a key pass breakup on third down — only to be delivered a gut punch when back judge Terrence Miles flagged safety Deon Bush for unnecessary roughness because of a hit to the head on tight end Tyler Conklin.

-The call, which NFL officiating immediately said on Twitter was made correctly, triggered an uncharacteristic tirade by Nagy after the first quarter.
+The call triggered an uncharacteristic tirade by Nagy.
 He got in Miles’ face and was livid as he screamed, occasionally covering his mouth with his play sheet.

 Coaches tend to get a lot of leeway in those arguments, but Nagy apparently took it too far with Miles, and Miles launched a flag for unsportsmanlike conduct.
 Miles flung it as Nagy walked away, and Nagy turned back to keep yelling as he left.

+“I saw what happened,” Nagy said, defending himself.
+“Our guys are fighting their asses off to get off the field.
+I stated my opinion on it.
+And I don’t regret it.”

-There are questionable calls every week, often in critical situations.
-There’s no doubt Nagy’s explosion was rooted in frustration that has been accumulating all season.
-It was a flare up from a man who knows that with a margin of error as thin as the dying grass at Soldier Field, he needs everything to go perfectly.
+It was a flare-up from a man who knows that with a margin of error as thin as the dying grass at Soldier Field, he needs everything to go perfectly.

 And it almost never does.
 The Vikings got a fresh set of downs at the Bears’ 35-yard line and eventually kicked a field goal for a 10-0 lead.